TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 - B + Down: Decrease IR camera sensitivity (use a serial monitor to see the setting)
 - B + Up: Increase IR camera sensitivity (use a serial monitor to see the setting)
 - C/Reload: Exit pause mode
-- C/Reload + A: Toggle Offscreen Button Mode
 - Left: Toggle Rumble *(when no rumble switch is detected)*
 - Right: Toggle Solenoid *(when no solenoid switch is detected)*
 - Trigger: Begin calibration
 - Start + Select: save settings to non-volatile memory (EEPROM or Flash depending on the board configuration)

 #### Controls for Simple Pause Menu
-- A: Navigate Left
+- A: Navigate Cursor Up
-- B: Navigate Right
+- B: Navigate Cursor Down
 - Trigger: Select option
 - C: Exit pause mode
   - Holding A or B for half the duration of the hold-to-pause time (so ~2s by default) will also exit the simple pause menu.